facebookresearch/habitat-challenge/README.md

 ### DD-PPO Training Starter Code
 Evaluate a [Habitat Baselines config](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/config/rearrange).
 In this example, we will evaluate a DD-PPO baseline from Habitat Lab.
-Follow these next steps to get the DD-PPO baseline running (skip to step 3 if you have completed step 5.b from the local evaluation section):
+Follow these next steps to get the DD-PPO baseline running.

-1. Install Habitat-Sim via these instructions.
+1. Install Habitat-Sim via (these instructions)[https://github.com/facebookresearch/habitat-challenge/tree/rearrangement-challenge-2022#installing-habitat-sim].

-1. Install [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/) - We have created the `challenge-tasks` tag in our Github repo, which can be cloned using:
+1. Install [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/) - We have created the `challenge_tasks` tag in our Github repo, which can be cloned using:
     ```
-    git clone --branch challenge-tasks https://github.com/facebookresearch/habitat-lab.git
+    git clone --branch challenge_tasks https://github.com/facebookresearch/habitat-lab.git
     ```
     Also ensure that habitat-baselines is installed when installing Habitat-Lab by using `python setup.py develop --all` .
 You will find further information for installation in the Github repositories.

 1. Download the dataset `python -m habitat_sim.utils.datasets_download --uids rearrange_task_assets`

     If placed correctly, you should see the train, val and val mini splits in the `data/datasets/replica_cad/rearrange/v1/{train, val, minival}` folders respectively.

-1. An example on how to train DD-PPO model can be found in [habitat-lab/habitat_baselines/rl/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/rl/ddppo).
-See the corresponding README in habitat-lab for how to adjust the various hyperparameters, save locations, visual encoders and other features.

 1. Follow this documentation for how to run DD-PPO in a single or multi-machine setup.
 See [habitat_baselines/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat_baselines/rl/ddppo) for more information.